Skip to content

 80%

-Domain code generatedEntities, commands, queries, events, API contracts, and repository pipeline.
+Domain code generatedEntities, commands, queries, events, the Domain API, and repository pipeline.
 Per bounded context, in minutes.
 Every team starts with the same solid foundation.

 3x